Del Crandall: Career statistics and legacy

+Post-playing career

+Managing and coaching career

-Crandall eventually turned to managing, and piloted two American League clubs, the Milwaukee Brewers (1972–75) and the Seattle Mariners (1983–84).
-In each case he was hired to try to right a losing team in mid-season, but he never enjoyed a winning campaign with either team and finished with a managing record of 364–469 (.437).
-In between those American League stints, he was a highly successful manager of the Los Angeles Dodgers' top farm club, the Albuquerque Dukes of the Triple-A Pacific Coast League, and also managed the Class A San Bernardino Stampede from 1995 to 1997.
+Crandall piloted two American League clubs, the Milwaukee Brewers (1972–75) and the Seattle Mariners (1983–84).
+In each case, he was hired to try to right a losing team in mid-season, but he never enjoyed a winning campaign with either team and finished with a managing record of 364–469 (.437).
+In between those American League stints, he was a successful manager of the Los Angeles Dodgers' top farm club, the Albuquerque Dukes of the Triple-A Pacific Coast League, and also managed the Class A San Bernardino Stampede from 1995 to 1997.
 He remained in the Dodger organization as a special catching instructor well into his 60s.

+Broadcasting career

-He also worked as a sports announcer with the Chicago White Sox radio team from 1985 through 1988 and with the Brewers from 1992 to 1994.
-From August 2020 until his death, Crandall was the last living Boston Brave, following the death of Bert Thiel on July 31.
+Crandell worked as a sports announcer with the Chicago White Sox radio team from 1985 through 1988 and with the Brewers from 1992 to 1994.

 Personal life

 Crandall married Frances Sorrells in 1951, one day before he reported for military service.
-Together, they had six children who survived him: Lynn (McAlpine), Del Jr., Jeff, Bob, Tim, and Bill, in addition to Ronnie, who died when he was 7 years old from complications of cerebral palsy.
-The family relocated to Brookfield, Wisconsin, in 1959.
-Crandall died on May 5, 2021, at his home in Mission Viejo, California.
-He was 91, and had Parkinson’s disease, heart disease, and suffered several strokes prior to his death.
+Together, they had six children who survived him, in addition to Ronnie, who died when he was 7 years old from complications of cerebral palsy.
+The family relocated to Brookfield, Wisconsin in 1959.
+After he retired, he moved to Brea, California.

+Crandall died on May 5, 2021 at his home in Mission Viejo, California.
+He was 91 and had Parkinson's disease, heart disease, and suffered several strokes prior to his death.